ssfrr/fdb_workshop/README.md

 Spencer Russell, David Fleurimond and Dale Joachim  traveled to Fond-des-Blancs, Haiti on January 11th, 2014 to present a 4-day pilot workshop on music science and technology.
-The workshop was organized on behalf of Haiti Projects, a non-profit organization with established clinic, artisanat and library for women in Fond-des-Blancs.
+The workshop was organized on behalf of Haiti Projects, a non-profit organization with established clinic, artisanal and library for women in Fond-des-Blancs.

 Note